-19. They are never satisfied
+19. Architects are never satisfied

 After spending a lot of time with an architect, it will become clear that they don’t love anything that already exists.
-Every construction could’ve been done differently.
+Every construction project could’ve been done differently.

 They would have designed the bridge much better themselves.
 And the color your neighbors are painting their house doesn’t compliment the original style of the building.